kearry/myapp/scripts/podcast/season-01/episodes/S01E01-discovery.md

 **[SOUND: Typing]**

 **EMMA (V.O.)
 (CONT'D)**
 So I'm going to keep investigating.
 And I'm going to keep recording.
-Because if something happens to me - if I end up like Marcus - at least there will be a record.
+Because if something happens to me - if I end up like Tyler - at least there will be a record.

 **[PAUSE]**